Spatial filters

 boundary may be a single spec applied to every filtered dim, or a tuple with one entry per dim in dims (in the order the user passed them):

 Because every policy wraps, clamps, or skips indices up front, halo_size(grid) does not constrain N: a small halo on a bounded direction is fine.
-The output location matches the location of ψ, and ψ can be any input that supports the standard Oceananigans ψ[i, j, k] indexing contract (e.g. a Field or any AbstractOperation).
+The output location matches the location of the field the filter is applied to, which can be any input that supports the standard Oceananigans ψ[i, j, k] indexing contract (e.g. a Field or any AbstractOperation).

 For Periodic directions the stencil must span at most one period: N ≤ 2*Nd_grid + 1, where Nd_grid is the number of cells along that direction.
-This is enforced at construction time.
+This is enforced when the filter is applied.

 Examples

-Filter a tracer on a 2D (xz) grid that is periodic in x and bounded in z.
+Build a box filter and apply it on a 2D (xz) grid that is periodic in x and bounded in z.
 The boundary=:edge keyword explicitly overrides the default :shrink policy for the bounded z-direction; x is Periodic so the boundary spec is silently ignored for that direction regardless.

 julia> using Oceananigans, Oceanostics